sdtaylor/pyPhenology/docs/quickstart.rst

        132, 130, 130, 130, 129, 127, 126, 132, 130, 129, 132, 132, 133,
        133, 137, 137, 141, 141, 142, 132, 141, 141, 139, 139, 139, 139,
        137, 137, 141, 141, 141, 141, 142, 142, 142])

+For a more detailed analysis see the examples on :ref:`Model selection via AIC` or :ref:`RMSE Evaluation`